Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 Agnes Mountain Summit Views

-As I savored the views, I realized the effort it took to come here.
-This area seldom gets visitors.
-But people often come to climb the neighboring Dome Peak.
+As I savored the views with too many peaks to name, I realized the effort it took to come here.
+The area seldom sees visitors, and more often than not, people climb the neighboring Dome Peak.
 Maybe Sinister Peak, too, if they were after the Bulger List.
-So many peaks here to name.

 Gunsight Peak from Agnes Mountain